ArunVenkata/hormoneJS/README.md

+# HormoneJS

+A Django-like framework built on top of Express JS.

+The aim is to provide a similar development experience to Django, to make it easy for developers to transition from Django to JS.

+> [!IMPORTANT]\
+> This project is NOT FOR PRODUCTION USE (yet) and is ENTIRELY EXPERIMENTAL.
+>

 ## Overview

-harmonyJS is built to bring structure and scalability to Express.js projects by taking inspiration from Django’s powerful patterns and the Django REST Framework.
+hormoneJS is built to bring structure and scalability to Express.js projects by taking inspiration from Django’s powerful patterns and the Django REST Framework.
 It automates command discovery, dynamic route registration, middleware management, and ORM (Sequelize) integration—allowing developers to focus on building robust APIs with clarity and speed.

 ## Features